mjamesderocher/be-planning/brainstorming.md

 We are not mainly focused on studying materials by big-named, published authors like Logos or OliveTree.

+We don't need to do everything ourselves.
+We should find partners and integrations that can add value with little upkeep on our part.

 ## Views

 ### Global